getpatchwork/patchwork/docs/deployment.md

 ### Install Packages

-We will use nginx and uWSGI to deploy patchwork, acting as reverse proxy server and WSGI HTTP server respectively.
+We will use nginx and uWSGI to deploy Patchwork, acting as reverse proxy server and WSGI HTTP server respectively.
 Other options are available, such as Apache+mod_wsgi or nginx+Gunicorn.
 While we don't document these, sample configuration files for the former case are provided in `lib/apache2/`.